Bleuarff/teddy-clock/README.md

 ## Calibration

 Light output is proportional to ambiant light.
-The relation is not the simple linear f(x) = x.
+The relation is not the simple identity function f(x) = x.
 To create the ideal function, we want to plot values.
 The sketch `calibrage` creates a web server (public SSID Hérisson, 192.168.14.1):
-`GET /sense` to retrieve ambiant light value (theoritically 0-1024)
+`GET /sense` to retrieve ambiant light value (theoretically 0-1024)
 `POST /led?r=R&g=G&b=B` to set led output ; R, G and B being the PWM values for each channel.
 We try to find the ideal output in each color (sleep blue and wakeup orange) for multiple ambiant light values.
 Results will be plotted down and used to extrapolate an ideal function.

 ## Misc